 Bottom: A young amphibian leaving the pond for land.
 Top: The life cycle of a frog or toad Adult toads are very good swimmers and can even swim underwater.
 But they cannot use their lungs to breathe underwater.
 Instead, their thin, moist skin absorbs oxygen from the water.
 Amphibians are a very interesting animal group.

-Amphibians are the only type of animal that have both gills and lungs.
+Amphibians are animals that have both gills and lungs at different times in the life cycle.
 As adults, they live on land but lay eggs in the water.
 The Latin meaning of the word amphibian makes perfect sense!